-Characteristic of High-Risk Behaviour of Alcohol and Illicit Drugs Use and its Related Factors among Adolescents in Middle and High School
+Characteristics of High-Risk Behaviours Related to Alcohol and Illicit Drug Use and their Associated Factors among Adolescents in Middle and High School

 Abstract